aclemons/emailrelay/doc/reference.md

 original files in the main spool directory so they can be forwarded use `copy:nodelete`; to copy just the envelope file and leave the content file alone use `copy:pop`; and to copy content files with hard links use `copy:hardlink`.
-Remember to create matching sub-directories when adding users to the pop secrets file.
+Remember to create matching sub-directories when adding users to the POP secrets file.

 The built-in `delivery:` filter also works well with `--pop-by-name`.
 It copies